kadimetla/doc-adk-training/training/module11-built-in-tools-grounding/lab.md

 3.  **Interact with the agent:**
     *   Open `http://localhost:8080` and select "research_assistant".
-    *   Give the agent a research topic that requires current information.

-    **Try these prompts:**
-    *   "What are the latest developments in quantum computing in 2025?"
+    *   Give the agent a research topic, like "What are the latest developments in AI in 2025?"
-    *   "Summarize the most recent news about renewable energy technology."

 4.  **Analyze the Trace View:**
     *   Expand the trace for your query.
-You will see a sequence of tool calls.
+You should see a sequence of tool calls: `GoogleSearchAgentTool`, then `extract_key_facts`, then `format_research_notes`.

-    *   First, the agent will call the `GoogleSearchAgentTool`.
-    *   Next, it will call `extract_key_facts` to process the search results.
-    *   Finally, it will call `save_research_notes` to save the output.
-    *   This demonstrates how the agent can combine built-in and custom tools to perform a complex, multi-step task.
+### Having Trouble?

+If you get stuck, you can find the complete, working code in the `lab-solution.md` file.

 ### Lab Summary

 You have successfully built an agent that can access real-world, current information from the internet and process it using custom logic.
 You have learned:
-*   How to use the `google_search` tool for web grounding.
 *   How to use the `GoogleSearchAgentTool` wrapper to combine built-in search with custom `FunctionTool`s.
 *   How to write an instruction that orchestrates a sequence of different tool types.